What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 Boreout = long-term lack of challenge, meaning, or engagement

-But what does boreout mean for your long-term well-being?
-Left unaddressed, it can slowly erode your self-worth, lower your engagement, and even impact your mental and physical health.
-That’s why it’s more than just a mood—it’s a real workplace problem that deserves attention.
+Left unaddressed, it can slowly erode your self-worth, lower your engagement, and impact your mental and physical health.
+That's why boreout is more than a mood.
+It's a real workplace problem that deserves real solutions.

 Read More: 7 Proven Ways to Prevent Burnout Before It Starts